VanquishedWombat/vwCropper/readme.md

-# vwCropper is an add-on component for cropping and scaling the images in-place.
+# vwCropper - a component for im-place image cropping

 todo: demo movie

 ## Creating a vwCropper

 A single vwCropper instance is all that is needed to power image cropping for all the images on your Konva canvas.

+To make a cropper instantiate a new `vwCropper` - not the config object used at instantiation differs from the one in the `cropper.init()` - see below.

 ```js